 Cris Widowed a Third Time

 Wichita.
-Sometime between 1923 and 1925, Cris moved from Chicago to 3329 E. 1st Street, Wichita, Kansas.
+Sometime between 1925 and 1926, Cris moved from Kansas City to 3329 E. 1st Street, Wichita, Kansas.
 On Jan.
 20, 1928, Cris, age 75, wrote a letter from Wichita to his cousin Mortise Smith in Alden, Michigan, a small town near Traverse City.

 My Dear Cousin Mort Smith,Mort Smith died on November 6, 1930, in Alden, Michigan.
 He was 82.
 He was survived by his wife Margaret Jane Abrushaby Kincaid, whom he had married in 1879 in Newago, Michigan, and his daughter Mary Elizabeth (Breece).
 His parents were Henry S. Smith and Catherine Smith.
+His father Henry was born in 1820 in Germany, the same year and country as Cris Smith's father John Schmitt.
+Henry, 30, a cabinet maker, Catherine, 25, and Mathias, 2, are shown in the 1850 US Census for Grand Rapids.
 Catherine died when Mortice was 4.
 He was sent to live with the Freeman Mathews family in Newago and never saw his father Henry again.
 The letter was provided by Barbara Lockrey, granddaughter of Mary Elizabeth Breece.
 Her grandmother also gave her Cris Smith's obituary and a photo with the name "Tante Hauser" written on the back.
 We have not been able to find records that confirm the relationship between Cris' father John Smith and Mortise's father Henry S. Smith.